cart/bevy/crates/bevy_asset/notes.md

     * Support processing inside Assets?
 Or just warn/error?
 * Streaming
     * labeled-asset streaming works with load_asset() (assets pop in as the loader works)
+* Should we "pre-empt" loading dependencies by encoding them in the meta file?
+Currently deps are handled as part of the loader
+* load_direct_processed
+    * load_direct currently feeds on unprocessed dependencies
+    * Good chunk of load_direct cases want unprocessed:
+        * shader dependencies want WGSL shader, not SPIRV
+        * loading custom file formats with references to other files likely often want their own processing logic
+        * anything with load_asset_bytes
+* Use UntypedAssetIds where possible in preprocessor (instead of AssetPath)